JetBrains/js-graphql-intellij-plugin/README.md

 ## Which IDEs are compatible with the plugin?

-The plugin is compatible with version 2019.3+ (193.7288 or later) of all IDEs based on the IntelliJ Platform, including but not limited to WebStorm, IntelliJ IDEA, Android Studio, RubyMine, PhpStorm, and PyCharm.
+The plugin is compatible with version 2020.3+ of all IDEs based on the IntelliJ Platform, including but not limited to WebStorm, IntelliJ IDEA, Android Studio, RubyMine, PhpStorm, and PyCharm.

 ## Where can I get the plugin?